privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Following are the timelines for Adtechs interested in testing Bidding and Auction services.

-### Open Sourcing
+### Open sourcing

 Bidding and Auction services is open sourced to [Github repo][59].
-There will be releases every week or a continuous sync to Github will be setup.
+There will be releases every week or a continuous sync to Github setup.

-### Alpha Testing
+### Alpha testing

 Alpha Testing includes running services on non-production user opt-in traffic.
 Alpha testing will be available starting July 2023.
 Alpha program is a **rolling window**; when an adtech onboards, we will support the adtech with initial integration.
-During Alpha, the MVP of Bidding and Auction services will be available.
+During Alpha, the Minimum Viable Product (MVP) of Bidding and Auction services will be available.

 On a high level, there will be support for the following:
-  * Bidding and Auction services running in [Trusted Execution Environment][29].
+  * Bidding and Auction services running in [trusted execution environment][29].
-  * Bidding and Auction services and Key Management Systems integration.
+  * Bidding and Auction services and [key management systems][10] integration.
   * Privacy and security protections:
     * Encryption of request / response payload between client and server and TEE based servers.